lshtech/elbes-Modpack/README.md

      - In the game, head for settings > spectral pack > Talisman > Disable the second option > Restart game.
      ![Alt text](https://github.com/Dimserene/Dimserenes-Modpack/blob/main/Screenshot_20240630_211615_Winlator.jpg)

-  2. The game is blue!
-How to turn it off?

-     - In the game, head for settings > spectral pack > Trance > Choose Base Game.

-  3. There's some other game crash / function not working as intended / other problem and i wanna report them!
+  2. There's some other game crash / function not working as intended / other problem and i wanna report them!

      - Feel free to join the [Discord](https://discord.com/channels/1116389027176787968/1255696773599592458) and talk about them!